Zonasky/PlayTime/README.md

 ```
 ### TODO:
 * Add playtime rewards
-* add a top platime leaderboard
+* add a top playtime leaderboard

 ## License:
 PlayTime is released under the [MIT License](https://github.com/Zonasky/PlayTime/blob/main/LICENSE).
 See LICENSE for more information.